Quantum theory of photonic vortices and quantum statistics of twisted photons: Photonic vortices in paraxial beams

-Here, we see that except the zero-amplitude circles (not shown) due to the Bessel function $J_p(x)$, there are $|m-n|=3$ zero-amplitude cut lines from the center to infinity (the red-dashed lines).
-The photon current density is given by [see Fig.~\ref{fig:mixedbeam}~(b)],
+where $\eta(\rho)$ is an function characterizing the amplitude of the beam.
+In Fig.~\ref{fig:mixedbeam}~(a), we plot the rescaled PND for two mixed beams with $m=1$ and $n=4$.
+Here we see that there are $|m-n|=3$ zero-amplitude cut lines from the center to infinity (the red-dashed lines).
+The photon current density is given by [see Fig.~\ref{fig:mixedbeam}(b)]

 Different from Eqs.~(\ref{eq:j_LG}), a half-integer enters the photon current here.